delta94/brandonskerritt.github.io/_posts/2018-04-09-linked-list.md

 <a name="searching-linked-list"></a>
 ## Searching over a sorted linked list

-Recall that values stored in a linked list are normally sorted (again, entirely down to the programmer).
+Linked lists are normally sorted.
+Items can be inserted anywhere in a linked list, so it makes sense to put them in the right place.
+If you have a linked list with data of 3, 4, 6 the programmer would likely put the new node containing 5 between 4 and 6.
+But this is entirely down to the programmer.

 We could use binary search to search the list.
-However, this is a bad idea.
+But, this is a bad idea.
 We don't know where the middle of a linked list is.
 Everytime we wanted to find the middle we would have to count every single node in the list and half that by 2.

 We can use a modified version of sequential search to search a linked list.

-Because the linked list is sorted, let's say in ascending order, we can use this information to make sequential search faster.
+Assume the linked list is sorted in ascending order. we can use this information to make sequential search faster.

 ```python
 node = head